-So, Binance has issued a new USD backed stablecoin approved by the New York State Department of Financial Services.
-In these complete BUSD guide we try to most of the FAQs.
+So, Binance has issued a new USD-backed stablecoin approved by the New York State Department of Financial Services.
+In this complete BUSD guide, we try to answer most of the FAQs.

 September 06, 2019, | AtoZ Markets - Binance will add another stablecoin to its cryptocurrency exchange platform, this time its native dollar-backed asset, the Binance USD (BUSD).
 The new stablecoin was created with the full approval of the New York State Department of Financial Services (NYDFS).
 The asset will be issued in partnership with the Paxos Trust Company, the producer of PAX, one of the most widely used stablecoins.

 BUSD will be offered on the Paxos platform for 1:1 redemption against the US dollar.
 On Binance, the asset will start with markets against Bitcoin (BTC), Binance Coin (BNB), and Ripple (XRP).